Microsoft/azure-docs.pt-pt/articles/azure-monitor/platform/itsmc-definition.md

 ## <a name="use-itsmc"></a>Utilizar o ITSMC

-   Pode utilizar o ITSMC para criar itens de trabalho a partir de alertas Azure, alertas de Log Analytics e registos de registos do Log Analytics.
+   Pode utilizar o ITSMC para criar alertas a partir de alertas do Monitor Azure para a ferramenta ITSM.

-## <a name="template-definitions"></a>Definições de modelo

-   Existem tipos de artigos de trabalho que podem usar modelos que são definidos pela ferramenta ITSM.
-Ao utilizar modelos, pode definir campos que serão automaticamente povoados de acordo com valores fixos que são definidos como parte do grupo de ação.
-Define modelos na ferramenta ITSM.
-Pode definir em que modelo gostaria de usar como parte da definição do grupo de ação.

 ## <a name="create-itsm-work-items-from-azure-alerts"></a>Crie itens de trabalho ITSM a partir de alertas Azure